We may earn money or products from the companies mentioned in this post.

 Bavarian Bratwurst Wrapped in Bacon

 Bratwurst are sold fresh (raw),while others are sold pre-cooked.
 It is important to know this so that they are properly prepared before eating.
 Be sure to check with your butcher or deli about the Bratwurst they have available.
-Bratwurst come in many different taste sensations such as: Reuben, Portabello Mushroom, Onion, Jalapeno, Cheddar Cheese and Bacon Blue to name a few.
+Bratwurst come in many different taste sensations such as: Reuben, Portabello Mushroom, Onion, Jalapeno, Cheddar Cheese and Bacon Blue, Cranberry Wild Rice to name a few.
 Most if not all grocery store meat departments and specialty meat stores have many varieties to choose from.

 A Word About Bratwurst